kay-hk/jenkins-project/JENKINS_README.md

 ## Considerations

 - Security might be of issue.
 Accessing Jenkins via HTTP is not ideal, and to further improve our infrastructure, we could look into reverse proxy.
+- Remote exec and sleep on Terraform are not the most elegant solutions, but the purpose of this pipeline was to be able to spin up Jenkins quickly and efficiently, where other users can access the interface within minutes.
 - JCasC can be as simple or as elaborate as the user/s desire.
 As we are using a public repository, we have not configured credentials/clouds/etc. within the JCaSC, which could speed up the setup.
 - You can use HashiCorp Cloud to store your .tfstate as well as the SSH key for easy shared workspace.